Undeveloped/api/domain_pool/demand.md

 post /dp/v1/demand/exact/<domain_name>
 ```

 Currently we have three possible options from exact match queries.
-We’ve got domains with a price and are so called buy now (BUY_NOW), domains where the buyer can only make an offer (MAKE_OFFER) and finally domains that might be for sale (MAYBE_FOR_SALE) which are identified as registered but unused.
+Domains with a price will return a so called called buy now (BUY_NOW) price, domains where the buyer can only make an offer (MAKE_OFFER) returns no price and finally domains that might be for sale (MAYBE_FOR_SALE) will also be classified as such to identify they are registered but unused.

 **Buy now domains**
 ```